Resentment and its victims: Hate without cause

 But also, please, please, do not ignore resentment that accuses and blames you, falsely, relentlessly.
 It is not your imagination.
 It is not harmless.
 It will not just go away.

-Recognize the danger, even when the resentment is coming from someone you want very much to trust.
+And when resentment is coming toward you?
+Recognize the danger, even when it’s coming from someone you want very much to trust.
 Be wary, be prudent.
 Physically flee, if needed, as David did from Saul.

 And remember: Sometimes in trying to survive Saul’s vendetta, David did what was wise and right; sometimes he did not.
 But each time David lost his way, he got back on track.
 And ultimately, he overcame what threatened to take him out – because, repeatedly, he cried to God for help; earnestly, he told his Lord, “I trust in you.”